 By combining deep learning models with existing methods to add new data into Pfam, in 2021 the researchers were initially able to expand the database by almost 10%.
 This number is still increasing due to continued efforts from the Google Research team.
 This work exceeds all expansion efforts made to the database over the last decade.
 The deep learning methods were also able to predict the function for 360 human proteins that had no previous annotation data available in Pfam.

 Using additional protein family predictions generated from the Google Research team’s neural networks – a series of algorithms that looks for underlying structure in the sequences of protein domains and families – created a supplement to Pfam called Pfam-N, where N stands for network.
 Initially Pfam-N added nearly 1.8 million full-length protein sequences that were previously not found within Pfam.
 In the latest update this has increased to 5.2 million full-length protein sequences, increasing the percentage of sequences covered from the UniProt Reference Proteomes from ~75% to ~83%.

 “We’re also now building on these established deep learning methods to expand the information in the database even further,” said Bateman.
 “We’re changing the way the existing deep learning model works so that we can call multiple protein domains at once.”

 “My personal view is that there’s still a lot of scope to improve the deep learning models we’re currently using,” Bateman added.
 “We’re in the early days of this and I’m very hopeful for what it will mean for the future classification of protein families.
 This may even be something that will get solved in the next five years.”

 Find out more

-Find out more about Pfam’s collaboration with Google Research and get a detailed introduction to Pfam-N in this Xfam blog post.
+Find out more about Pfam’s collaboration with Google Research and more details about Pfam-N in this Pfam blog post.